Horseland (TV series): Mary Whitney and Prince

-Mary is Sarah and Chase's cousin, a entertaining, independent girl who does never let the fact that she is blind get in the way of her positive attitude and independence.
+Mary is Sarah and Chase's cousin, an entertaining, independent girl who never lets the fact that she is blind get in the way of her positive attitude and independence.
 Mary appears in the episode "A True Gift".
-She has a clever return for most insults that Zoey throws at her, and understandably hates it when her friends are patronizing toward her, though she's also polite about it.
+She has a clever return for most insults that Zoey throws at her, and understandably hates it when her friends are patronizing toward her, though she is also polite about it.
 She loves horses, riding, and the outdoors.

-Mary's horse is Prince, a white Thoroughbred stallion who is said to be the fastest horse ever to come to Horseland, a 'fact' that causes Scarlet to get jealous and worry that she'll be replaced.
+Mary's horse is Prince, a white Thoroughbred stallion who is said to be the fastest horse ever to come to Horseland, a 'fact' that causes Scarlet to get jealous and worry that she will be replaced.
 Sarah temporarily rode him in Scarlet's place in order to make sure that he was a good enough horse for Mary.
 He also has a white wavy mane and tail with light blue highlights.
 Prince does not talk to any of the horses in the episode, so his personality is unknown.